psychemedia/finn-resources/src/how-oisin-named.md

 "You will not desert the victory feast," Conan reproached him.

 "Stay with us.
-Chief," Caelte be^ed.
+Chief," Caelte begged.

-"What is a feast without Fiomi?" they ccxnplained.
+"What is a feast without Fionn?" they ccxnplained.

 But he would not stay.